The TacoTime Brand Story

 In short order Ron had three successful local restaurants, and the unique taste and drive of the TacoTime brand began to attract interest from entrepreneurs wanting to duplicate his growth.

 A bright future for this Mexican restaurant franchise

 In fact, that’s the story behind the first TacoTime franchised restaurant.
 A business acquaintance loved TacoTime food so much he teamed up with Ron to begin franchising the concept in the Western Washington area.
 So, in 1962, just two years after the company’s initial debut, the first TacoTime franchise opened in Tacoma, Washington.

 During the next decade, 48 franchised TacoTime restaurants opened throughout seven western states.
 As the 1970s came to a close, the company supported more than 150 locations.
 In 1978, Taco Time International Inc. was born when a franchise restaurant opened in Lethbridge, Alberta, Canada.
-By the end of the century, some 40 years from its humble beginnings in Eugene, Oregon, Taco Time International Inc. supported 225 domestic locations and multiple locations in Canada.
+By the end of the century, about 40 years from its humble beginnings in Eugene, Oregon, Taco Time International Inc. supported 225 domestic locations and multiple locations in Canada.

 The expansion of our Mexican restaurant franchise over several decades led the brand to be purchased by Kahala Brands™, a global franchisor that specializes in growing the 20 QSR brands in its portfolio, including Cold Stone Creamery®, Blimpie®, Pinkberry® (in the U.S. only) and Planet Smoothie®, to name a few, in 2003.
 Kahala Brands’ track record of growing QSR brands is reflected in its annual systemwide sales of nearly $735 million, and in its approximately 3,000 locations in 28 countries around the world.